Midland County Courthouse: Settlement

-Henry Ashmun rode his horse to the state capital in Lansing for permission from the state legislature to construct a courthouse in Midland City, home to 15 households in the country seat of Midland County.
+Henry Ashmun rode his horse to the state capital in Lansing for permission from the state legislature to construct a courthouse in Midland City, home to 15 households in the county seat of Midland County.

 The legislature agreed to allow the board of supervisors and prosecuting attorney to select the new courthouse site.
 It appeared that nobody in the legislature bothered to determine who the prosecutor was or members of the board.
 If they had, they would have discovered Henry Ashmun in both positions.

 The property chosen may have been donated by Dr. Fitzhugh or owned by Ashmun.
 The tract was centrally located and to mark the location, stakes were driven into the ground on October 13, 1856.
 To celebrate, Timothy Jerome and Dan Davis came from Saginaw by boat to meet a group of Midlanders.
 They shared a bottle of champaign brought by Jerome, who designed the courthouse.

 Construction began the following year and was completed and occupied in 1858.
 The wood-framed structure utilized the Greco-Roman architectural style and cost $6,000.